 Documentation is the most important part of the software validation process.
 Many software vendors, such as Datacor, offer tools to assist with this.
-Datacor provides an FDA Software Validation Toolkit that guides you through your validation and implementation journey using an easy-to-follow format.
+Datacor provides an FDA Software Validation Toolkit for Datacor ERP customers that guides you through your validation and implementation journey using an easy-to-follow format.

 Here is a sample FDA software validation template:

 - Master Validation Plan: Outlines the scope of the validation project and the strategy for validating the software’s installation and use.
 Includes an overview of each process, the validation approach and the rationale for following it.

 - Design Qualification (DQ): Identifies key functionality, design specifications and software requirements.